JrFelix540/bookclub-web/README.md

 See project demo [here](https://bookclub-web.vercel.app/)

+## User stories for this project

+-   As a user, I would like to register on this website so that I can sign in to my account.

+-   As a user, I would like to sign in to my account so that I can get a customized feed for posts from bookclubs I have subscribed to.

+-   As a user, I would like to view posts from bookclubs within the website so that I can find posts I am interested in.

+-   As a user, I would like to view posts from bookclubs I have subscribed to so that I get posts that I am already interested in.

+-   As a user, I would like to upvote a post so that I can show my support for posts I like.

+-   As a user, I would like to downvote a post so that I can show dislike for posts I don't like.

+-   As a user, I would like to create bookclubs so that I can find people of similar interest.

+-   As a user, I would like to join bookclubs so that I can get content that appeals to me.

+-   As a user, I would like to leave bookclubs so that I don't get content I am no longer interested in.

+-   As a user, I would like to create post to a community so that it can be seen by members of the same community.

+-   As a user, I would like to delete posts I have created so that I can have more control over the content I put out.

+-   As a user, I would like to update posts I have created so that I can have more control over the content I put out.

+-   As a user, I would like to comment on posts so that I can express my opinion on posts.

+-   As a user, I would like to upvote a comment to show support for the opinion expressed.

+-   As a user, I would like to downvote a comment to express dislike for thoughts presented in a comment.

+-   As a user I would like to delete a comment I created to have more control on content I put out.

 ## Why behind the main tools

 -   **React(Typescript)**: It provides type safety, which helps to debug errors and the code, in a way self-documents